 Cross-public sector recruitment campaign

 If you have vacancies to be filled at HEO grade or similar, you can choose to join the cross-public sector recruitment campaign, led by the Office for National Statistics (ONS).
-This campaign is anticipated to launch mid to late April 2023.

 The benefits of this approach for your organisation are: